-Factors contributing to the net increase in net profit for 2021 Q1 were as follows:
+Factors contributing to the net increase in net profit of 2021 were as follows:

-- Gross profit increased by \$91,265 as the food business continued to grow in 2021 Q1; - Administrative expenses were lower than that of 2020 Q1 by \$364,824.
-The higher administrative expenses in 2020 Q1 was mostly attributable to higher consulting and professional fees incurred mainly for the study and evaluation of a target acquisition of a mining company in a formal bidding process, and loss on disposal of fixed assets recorded in that period; - Exchange loss on the dissolution of a subsidiary in other currencies of \$174,509 was recorded in 2021 Q1, which arose from the dissolution of the Group's subsidiary in the Cayman Islands and denoted in Hong Kong Dollars.
-Compared to 2020 Q1, the exchange loss on the dissolution of the Group's subsidiary in China was higher at \$380,072; and
+- Gross profit increased by \$139,951 as the food business continued to grow in 2021; - Administrative expenses were lower than that of 2020 by \$938,107.
+The higher administrative expenses in 2020 was mostly attributable to higher consulting and professional fees incurred mainly for the study and evaluation of a target acquisition of a mining company in a formal bidding process, and loss on disposal of fixed assets recorded in that period; - Exchange loss on the dissolution of a subsidiary in other currencies of \$174,509 was recorded in 2021, which arose from the dissolution of the Group's subsidiary in the Cayman Islands and denoted in Hong Kong Dollars.
+Compared to 2020, the exchange loss on the dissolution of the Group's subsidiary in China was higher at \$380,072; and

-• Gain on disposal of a subsidiary amounting to \$1,554,576 was recorded in 2021 Q1.
-During 2021 Q1, the Group's subsidiary, Century Metals, completed the RTO transaction with Reyna Silver.
+• Gain on disposal of a subsidiary amounting to \$1,554,576 was recorded in 2021.
+During 2021, the Group's subsidiary, Century Metals, completed the RTO transaction with Reyna Silver.
 Upon closing of the RTO transaction, the Group was deemed to have disposed of Century Metals, and recorded a gain of \$1.55 million on the disposal.